Recycle and reuse

 Återvinningscentral (ÅVC) – for all types of waste

 In the city of Uppsala we have three large recycling centrals, cared for and manned by Uppsala Vatten (that’s us!).
+Within Uppsala municipality there are eight of them.
 You can leave almost all types waste here, as well as things that you want to be reused (“Återbrukade”) like tables, books, lamps.
 Read more about reuse and second hand stores.

 At ÅVC you can recycle: Batteries, clothes and fabrics, broken furniture, garden waste, light bulbs and fluorescent lights, tires, broken electrical goods, cooking oil, paint, broken plates and drinking glass, and many other things.

-All the three ÅVC is staffed and have specific opening hours ("Stängt" means closed):
+All the ÅVC is staffed and have specific opening hours ("Stängt" means closed):

 What is "Pant"?